chaiNNer-org/chaiNNer/README.md

     <img src="src/public/screenshot.png" width="540" />
 </p>

+Don't forget, there's plenty of non-upscaling tasks you can do with chaiNNer as well!

 ### Tips & Tricks

 To select multiple nodes, hold down shift and drag around all the nodes you want selected.
 You can also select an individual node by just clicking on it.
 When nodes are selected, you can press backspace or delete to delete them from the editor.